Are You Confident of the Diagnosis?

 On physical examination, lesions of GF appear reddish, brown, or violaceous in color.
 Most often the lesions are solitary, but they may also be numerous and take the form of papules, nodules, or plaques.
 The surface of the lesion shows dilated follicular ostia.

 The lesions range in size from a few millimeters to several centimeters.
-The face is the most common site of involvement, particularly the forehead, cheeks, and nose (
+The face is the most common site of involvement, particularly the forehead, cheeks, and nose (Figure 1).
+GF is a chronic condition with a slowly progressive course and there is usually no change once the lesions are fully developed.

 Rarely, extrafacial involvement of GF is observed.
 Such lesions usually occur months to years after the appearance of facial lesions.
 The most common extrafacial areas involved are the trunk and scalp.
 The clinical as well as histologic manifestations of extra-facial GF are identical to those of facial GF and the treatments are similar.